-There is no denying the fact that Michael Phelps is not just the best swimmer in history, but also possibly one of the best athletes, period.
+There is no doubt that Michael Phelps is not just the best swimmer in history, but also possibly one of the best athletes of our times.

-Over the years, there have been many reports on his daily workout routine, pool training, and diet.
+Over the years, many journals have been done explaining his daily workout routine, pool training, and diet.
+This has left many individuals curious about how to imitate such a lifestyle.

 Physical Exercise Routine